 Fruit and Nut Fudge – Low Carb and Gluten-Free

-- In a medium sauces pan over low heat, combine sweetened condensed milk, chocolate, powdered erythritol and butter.
+- In a medium sauces pan over low heat, combine sweetened condensed milk, chocolate, powdered Swerve, and butter.
 Stir continuously until melted and smooth.

 - Stir in cranberries, nuts and raisins.

 - Pour mixture into prepared pan and smooth evenly.